Page 2: Market Barriers

-It is well known that beef processing is not readily available to conventional and specialty cow-calf producers who want to develop local retail markets.
+It is well known that beef processing is not readily available to conventional and specialty cow-calf producers who want to develop new commodity and retail markets.
 Without processing, producers cannot conduct meaningful product and market research.

 Supply Management and Quality Control